 11 – a working shaft with blades installed on it for mixing the solution.

-The unloading of the finished solution can also be organized according to a different principle - the working drum is mounted on the frame not rigidly, but pivotally.
-When mixing concrete, it is locked in working position.
-And in order to extract the finished solution, the container removed from the stopper, and with the help of a special lever it rotates in the suspension trunnions.
-The solution is unloaded into the substituted container through the top loading hatch.
+Unloading of the finished solution can be organized according to a different principle - the working drum is mounted on the frame not rigidly, but hingedly.
+When mixing concrete, it is locked in the working position.
+And in order to remove the finished solution, a container removed from the stopper, and with the help of a special lever it rotates in the suspension axles.
+The solution is unloaded into the substituted container through the upper loading hatch.

-Another scheme is somewhat simpler, with a lever for capsizing the container
+Another scheme is somewhat simpler, with a lever for tipping the container

-Forced-action concrete mixers achieve very high levels of mortar homogeneity.
-They are actively used in industrial conditions, in construction, in private practice.
-However, they are not without significant drawbacks:
+Forced action concrete mixers make it possible to achieve very high levels of solution homogeneity.
+They are actively used in industrial conditions, in construction, and in private practice.
+However, they are not without quite significant drawbacks:

-• In the working tank, it is often impossible to avoid the creation of "dead zones" - along the walls, especially in the corners.
-It is not easy to fit the blades with a minimum clearance to the inner walls of the cylinder, especially since under such conditions there is a constant increased wear of rubbing parts.
+• In a working container, it is often impossible to avoid the creation of “dead zones” - along the walls, especially in the corners.
+It is not easy to fit the blades with a minimum gap to the inner walls of the cylinder, especially since under such conditions there is a constant increase in wear of the rubbing parts.

-• Structural complexity - reliable hermetic protection of rotation units (bearing blocks) on the working shaft from the aggressive effects of cement mortar is necessary.
+• Structural complexity - reliable sealed protection of rotating units (bearing blocks) on the working shaft from the aggressive effects of cement mortar is required.

-• It is almost impossible to prepare a solution with a filler of medium or large fraction in such a concrete mixer.
-But on the other hand, for plastering and finishing works, using ready-made building mixtures, this the most optimal option.
+• It is almost impossible to prepare a solution with medium or coarse filler in such a concrete mixer.
+But for plastering and finishing work, using ready-made building mixtures, this is the most optimal option.

 Gravity mixing

 The gravitational principle of mixing - the components of the solution are mixed under the influence of their own gravity.
-A good example - put two different products in a glass jar, for example, two types of cereals, close the lid and start rotating - mixing will begin.
+A good example: place two different products in a glass jar, for example, two types of cereal, close the lid and start rotating - mixing will begin.

-It is clear that such an approach in its "pure" form does not provide high-quality preparation of the solution, or it will take too much time to achieve an acceptable consistency.
-In industrial conditions, this method is not used, but for domestic needs, a small simple concrete mixer can be made.
+It is clear that this approach in its “pure” form does not provide high-quality preparation of the solution, or will require too much time to achieve an acceptable consistency.
+In industrial conditions, this method is not used, but for home needs a small, simple concrete mixer can be made.

-The drawing shows a can - it is convenient in terms of tightly closing the lid.
-But, in principle, almost any container can be used, if the owner thinks well about the issue of its reliable closure while mixing the solution.
+The drawing shows a can - it is convenient from the point of view of tightly closing the lid.
+But, in principle, almost any container can be used if the owner carefully considers the issue of securely closing it while mixing the solution.

-The axis of rotation can be fixed outside the container - in this case, it is not necessary to ensure the sealing of the assembly when it passes through the wall.
-But still, it is better to make it through - such an artificial obstacle during gravitational mixing of the solution will somewhat increase its quality.
+The axis of rotation can be fixed outside the container - in this case, it is not necessary to ensure the sealing of the assembly as it passes through the wall.
+But it’s still better to make it through - such an artificial obstacle during gravitational mixing of the solution will somewhat improve its quality.

-On the Internet you can find many interesting solutions for the manufacture of such simple concrete mixers from improvised means.
+On the Internet you can find many interesting solutions for making such simple concrete mixers from improvised materials.
 Very often old iron barrels are used.
-To make a stand - probably, not a single good home craftsman will have any special difficulties.
+Making a stand is something that probably no good home craftsman will encounter any particular difficulties with.

-The most difficult thing, probably, again, is to think over the issue of a tightly fitting hatch, which, when open, will allow loading the components of the mixture and pouring water, and when closed, with stirring, will not allow the liquid solution to flow out.
-Approaches here can be different, but most often they use a door on welded hinges, the opening for which is sealed with rubber around the perimeter.
+The most difficult thing, probably, is, again, to think through the issue of a tight-fitting hatch, which open state will allow loading of the mixture components and pouring water, and when closed, while stirring, will prevent the liquid solution from leaking out.
+The approaches here may be different, but most often they use a door with welded hinges, the opening for which is sealed with rubber around the perimeter.

-Some creative masters complicate the design somewhat in order to improve the quality of concrete mixing.
-So, for example, to increase the amplitude of differences in height, the barrel can be placed not along the “correct” axis of the cylinder, but diagonally.
+Some creative craftsmen complicate the design somewhat in order to improve the quality of concrete mixing.
+So, for example, to increase the amplitude of differences in height, the barrel can be positioned not along the “correct” axis of the cylinder, but diagonally.

 Combined principle

-So, it was mentioned above that the gravitational principle of mixing in its “pure form” does not differ in productivity and high quality of the batch.
-Surely there will be objections - after all, it is believed, and many sources state that most of the usual concrete mixers with an angled rotating drum use the gravitational principle.
-One can agree with this, but only by making one very important remark.
+So, it was mentioned above that the gravitational principle of mixing in its “pure form” is not distinguished by productivity and high quality of the batch.
+You will probably hear objections - after all, it is believed, and many sources claim, that most conventional concrete mixers with a rotating drum located at an angle use precisely the gravitational principle.
+We can agree with this, but only by making one very important remark.

 In such mixing devices, the blades are necessarily rigidly fixed on the inner surface of the working drum.
 Their configuration and size are thought out by the designers.
-During rotation, these blades move relative to the solution tending downward under its own weight.
+When rotating, these blades move relative to the solution tending downward under its weight.
 Thus, in this case it would be more appropriate to talk about the combination of two principles - both gravitational and forced.
-And indeed, this is how the vast majority of cooking devices are arranged.
+And indeed, this is exactly how the vast majority of cooking devices are designed.

-• No sealing is required, neither the drum itself (it is constantly open at the top), nor the rotation unit (since no contact with the solution is expected here).
+• No sealing is required, neither the drum itself (it is constantly open at the top), nor the rotation unit (since no contact with the solution is assumed here).

 • Such concrete mixers are simple and reliable in operation, easy to maintain.